Data analysis prompts that produce actionable insights

 5. Provide 2-3 actionable recommendations based on findings.Do not draw causal conclusions from correlational data.
 Flag when sample sizes are below 30.
 Always include directional indicators (up/down/flat) with percentage changes.
 If data is insufficient for a conclusion, say so explicitly.

-Return a JSON object with keys: summary (string), metrics (array of {name, value, change, direction}), trends (array of strings), anomalies (array of {description, severity}), recommendations (array of strings).Benefits of structured data analysis prompts
+Return a JSON object with keys: summary (string), metrics (array of {name, value, change, direction}), trends (array of strings), anomalies (array of {description, severity}), recommendations (array of strings).- Consistent analysis methodology across reports — the instructions block standardizes the approach

 - Structured JSON output integrates directly with dashboards and reporting tools